dbzl-project11/dbzl-project11.github.io/tourneyOfPower/index.md

     * Each team has a cap total of 15 points
     * Unlike the minors league of the old league, you can hypothetically draft any character even if they are on your main league team

-* The way you will draft your characters is after you and your partner decide or compromise on a character pick, the team representative will then post in the specified discord channel your teams pick with the cost and it will then be updated in the Draft Board
+* The way you will draft your characters is after you and your partner decide or compromise on a character pick, the team representative will then post in the specified discord channel your teams pick with the cost and it will then be updated in the [Draft Board](https://docs.google.com/spreadsheets/d/1BNC1btf6wMZwWLc8JondVsReI1Vw5sqhGVwBWKuku40/edit#gid=0)
     * The Draft Opens on February 7th and teams will have 24 hours to make their pick, but we will encourage all to make their decisions with haste
     * The staff will then @ the team members when it’s their turn in the draft
     * IMPORTANT!
-         * Before Drafting be sure to also look at League Wide Rules and Specific Character Restrictions as not all the general and specific rules are the same as they are in the main league.
+         * Before Drafting be sure to also look at [League Wide Rules](./rules.md) and our [Potara rules](./potaraRules.md) as not all the general and specific rules are the same as they are in the main league.

 * How Will Builds Be Submitted?
     * Because no teams will have a discord chatroom, this also means there won’t be a builds chatroom